A desire for working in the healthcare field is extremely admirable. However, this line of work is not for everyone.

 Respected by the Community

 As a healthcare professional, you will soon find out just how much those around you respect you.
 In your line of work, you will be presented with situations that many could not handle.
 (See the part above about not being squeamish.)
 And you’ll be making a difference in other people’s lives.
 Who wouldn’t respect that?

 You’ll become a go-to anytime a friend or family member needs medical advice.
 It’s not always applicable to your specialty, as our guest OT blogger points out in Occupational Therapy: Skills for the Job of Living.
 However because you are in the industry, you have insights that are valuable to friends and family.

 The first rule of healthcare is like the first rule of Fight Club, you can’t talk about it.
 The Health Insurance Portability and Accountability Act of 1996 (aka HIPAA) requires healthcare professionals to be discreet about their patients.
 As much as you may like to go home and tell your loved one about your patients, you are ethically bound to keep detailed information to yourself.

-HIPAA protects any information that would personally identify your patients, where electronic, paper or oral.
+HIPAA protects any information that would personally identify your patients, where electronic, paper, or oral.
 And violating HIPAA compliance is a serious offense.
-Which is why it is important to know and understand the HIPAA privacy rule if you are considering the healthcare field.
+This is why it is important to know and understand the HIPAA privacy rule if you are considering the healthcare field.

 Teamwork is Necessary

 It really does take a village.
 Healthcare professionals must work together with their peers and/or supervisors to provide the best care for their patients.
 The best, more efficient treatment plans are created through collaboration.
-When working as a team, healthcare professionals tend to make less mistakes, have more patients who are satisfied with their care, and are more responsive if issues arise and treatment plans need altered.
+When working as a team, healthcare professionals tend to make fewer mistakes, have more patients who are satisfied with their care and are more responsive if issues arise and treatment plans need to be altered.